nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 `<Abonnee-nr>` on the UZI certificate.
 This number is used to identify the holder of the certificate within the Dutch healthcare ecosystem .
 The holder of the certificate can use the UZI certificate in combination with the private key to proof the ownership of the URA number.
-The diagram below shows how the UZI certificate can be used to transfer the trust from the CIBG register into the NUTS ecosystem using the `did:x509` method and the `NutsX509Credential` Verifiable Credential.
+The diagram below shows how the UZI certificate can be used to transfer the trust from the UZI register into the NUTS ecosystem using the `did:x509` method and the `NutsX509Credential` Verifiable Credential.

 ```asciidoc